cheesam-fms/DomeProjects/Tested/FulldomeCameraForUnity.md

   - An **inner fisheye circle** (usable for 180° dome projection from the top view).
   - An **outer ring of stretched content** representing the bottom half (not usable in standard full-sphere projections).
 - This format may work for top-down hemispherical domes but fails for full-sphere or planetarium-style viewing without additional conversion or remapping.

+### ✅ Updated Testing Notes (09/06/25)

+- Confirmed to work in **Unity 2022.3 (LTS)** — project can be exported and used without breaking.
+- New setup tested using **two separate cameras**:
+  - **One pointing upward**, and
+  - **One pointing downward**
+- Each camera renders to a **separate RenderTexture** rather than outputting a combined 360° view.
+- This method works reliably and is **usable for fulldome rendering**, especially when targeting hemispherical domes.
+- Avoids the previously unusable bottom-half distortion seen in the default single-texture setup.
+- Offers flexibility for post-processing or custom dome mapping workflows.